From the Re-envisioning Washington D.C. series… A new spin on Charles Peal Polk’s “General Washington at Princeton”

 You never know what you’ll discover at the Smithsonian, like a beautiful portrait by Charles Peale Polk in the National Museum of American History.
 It caught me off guard because I’m used to seeing portraits like this in portrait galleries.
 I applaud the NMAH for placing this work in the context of the Price of Freedom exhibit.

 The portrait is nestled in a dark corner, under plexiglass, with lots of reflective yellow light.
 So I shot with a tripod and corrected the perspective and color using reference photos.
-Taking things a step further I applied a combination of Apple apps like Percolator, picfx and TiltShift Generator and then brought the project back into Photoshop for futher enhancement.
+Taking things a step further I applied a combination of Apple apps like Percolator, picfx and TiltShift Generator and then brought the project back into Photoshop for further enhancement.
 The intentional result is an eye-catching, modern spin on a classic.
 You can see the original portrait at the NMAH Web site.

 Your museum exhibits can leap off the printed page or electronic screen with professional museum photography.
 Please contact me with your ideas and questions.